top of page

 Norwegian Fjordcenter

 Ever wondered why the mountains are so high and the fjord so deep?
 Or how people survived trough the winter on a steep mountain farm?
 Or maybe you are curious to know why Geiranger was chosen to be a UNESCO site?
 All the answers lies within the walls of Geiranger Fjordcenter.
-The Fjordcenter is located at the top of the waterfall walk, making it a perfect end of a beautiful walk.
+The Fjordcenter is located at the top of the waterfall trail, making it a perfect destination to the beautiful walk.

 dalsnibba.jpg